 Impressive right?
 The amazing part is that, if you input the same content we just entered, the output will be different from what we got.
 Use the results from AI to begin your writing process.
 However, we suggest that you never use AI to write the complete script.

-The tool we are using in the above video is called Jarvis.AI.
-Click here to sign-up for Jarvis.ai and receive 10000 words credits for testing the story generator.
+The tool we are using in the above video is called Jasper.AI.
+Click here to sign-up for Jasper.ai and receive 10000 words credits for testing the story generator.
 Once you test it and get some good outputs, share them in the comments.

 Some writers are simply more self-reliant.
 They come up with ideas from the thin air and seldom need to look for inspiration elsewhere.
 While not everyone is meant to operate the same way, why not test it out for yourself?
 So our suggestion is to first think of your life, of its personal happenings, situations that moulded you to be a certain way.
 These could be your own, or incidents that happened to your family/friends.
 Now try and imagine yourself in their shoes or as another entity who has to live through those.
 Think better.
 What would they want?
 How would they behave under those circumstances?
 Where does your moral compass lie?
 These profound questions give birth to magnificent stories.
 So, rely on yourself and your ability to pick, generate and tell stories.